ARMmbed/mbed-os-5-docs/docs/api/drivers/driver_interfaces.md

 Unfortunately, at time of writing, toolchain support for pruning unused vtables is not widely supported and so the memory usage increase associated with virtual inheritance is unavoidable.
 This is the primary reason Mbed's developers have decided to make this feature experimental and disabled by default.
 For some very memory-constrained targets this memory usage increase would be unacceptable.

-## Using Driver Polymorphism in Your Code
+## Using driver polymorphism in your code

 Even though this feature is still experimental, you can start writing code that takes advantage of driver polymorphism now.